 2T316 is a group of students whose passion is the sufficiency of the Word of God for preaching, teaching, and biblical (nouthetic) counseling.
 The groups exists to encourage one another in how to faithfully preach, teach, and counsel others well.
 For more information, email email@example.com.

-The Young Leaders is a club for men who desire to grow in leadership skills in the church, the home, and in their professions.
+The Christian Leadership club is a club for men who desire to grow in leadership skills in the church, the home, and in their professions.
 It is open to seminary and college students.
 For more information, email firstname.lastname@example.org.

 New or prospective student?
 Sign-up here for access to application information, grades, and account billing status.